 - You need to have the right colors to match your local frog species

 The Mepps Aglia Spinner is claimed to be the world’s number 1 fishing lure.
-I have no idea if that is true or not but it is certainly one of my favorites.
-They are cheap in price and available in a huge range of colors, both in the blade and the beads.
+I do not know if that is true, but it is undoubtedly one of my favorites.
+They are cheap and available in various colors, both in the blade and the beads.

-At only 1/6 ounce in weight, these are a good combination of good casting distance and robust design that won’t get bent when a big Dolly Varden takes a bite on one.
+At only 1/6 ounce in weight, these are a good combination of reasonable casting distance and robust design that won’t get bent when a big Dolly Varden takes a bite of one.

-There are also different sizes to get the exact sized lure for the fish you are targeting.
-Mepps have a great reputation for quality so you don’t need to worry about this lure breaking or not performing.
+There are also different sizes to get the exact sized lure for your target fish.
+Mepps has an excellent reputation for quality, so you don’t need to worry about this lure breaking or not performing.

 The Mepps Aglia Spinner gives off an attractive flash and vibration that will make aggressive trout strike.